Modes of delivery

-- Located occurs when students attend learning opportunities on campus, in learning centres, or in industry settings such as laboratories, schools, offices, fieldwork and construction sites.
+- Located occurs when students attend learning opportunities on campus, in learning centres, or in industry settings such as laboratories, schools, and offices.
 It is characterised by opportunities for students to engage with teaching staff and peers in rich interpersonal interaction through large and small group events.

-- Cloud: occurs when students use technology to connect with unit resources, teaching staff, peers and assessment information.
-Generally, students will work individually and asynchronously, however there are examples where students and staff work both collaboratively and synchronously within the cloud.
+- Online: occurs when students use technology to connect with unit resources, teaching staff, peers and assessment information.
+Students can sometimes work individually and asynchronously, however often students and staff work both collaboratively and synchronously online.
 Many students study wholly online and may never step foot onto a Deakin campus.
-Designing learning for Cloud students is just as important as designing for those studying on-campus.
+Designing learning for Online students is just as important as designing for those studying on-campus.